tiannanana/dookbook-doc-webfrontend/en/Array_Object.md

 ### Accessing array elements

-JavaScript arrays are zero-indexed: the first element of an array is at index 0, and the last element is at the index equal to the value of the array's [length](/en/webfrontend/Array.length) property minus 1.
+JavaScript arrays are zero-indexed: the first element of an array is at index 0, and the last element is at the index equal to the value ofthe array's [length](/en/webfrontend/Array.length) property minus 1.
 Using an invalid index number returns `undefined`.

 ```JavaScript
 var arr = ['this is the first element', 'this is the second element', 'this is the last element'];